Population Health (HLTH)

 HLTH 4010.
 Biostatistics & Epidemiology.
 3 Hours.

 Covers principles and methods of epidemiologic investigation and the use of classical statistical approaches to describe the health of populations.
-Recommended prerequisites include MATH 1040 or STAT 2040 grade C or higher. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
+Recommended prerequisites include MATH 1040 or STAT 2040 grade C or higher. **COURSE LEARNING OUTCOMES (CLO) At the successful conclusion of this course, students will be able to: 1.
 Describe the history, philosophy, and uses of epidemiology.
-2. Summarize the sources of epidemiologic data.
+2. Summarize the sources of epidemiological data.
 3. Explain common terms of epidemiology including morbidity, mortality, descriptive epidemiology, association, and causation.
 4. Analyze population health using common measures in epidemiology.
-5. Summarize evidence-based public health, and discuss its applications.
-6. Recommend policy improvement based upon the application of epidemiology and associated measures.
-7. Discuss screening for disease and calculate related measures.
-8. Predict and summarize measures of outbreak investigation, social and behavioral phenomena, and special topics including work and the environment.
+5. Discuss screening for disease and calculate related measures.
+6. Predict and summarize measures of outbreak investigation, social and behavioral phenomena, and special topics including work and the environment.
 Prerequisites: Advanced standing or instructor approval and all general education requirements must be completed prior to enrolling.
 SP.

 HLTH 4020.
 Research Methodology in Population Health.
 3 Hours.

 The course provides the fundamental and working knowledge of scientific method employed in population health research.
 Students will perform critical analysis of research utilizing scientific method and evidence-based publications. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
-Demonstrate an understanding of the scientific methods employed in population health research.
+Apply scientific methods to conduct research.
 2. Create a proposal for an agreed upon research question that includes an introduction, background information, problem statement, purpose, significance, theoretical framework, scope and limitations, and other relevant information.
-3. Demonstrate an understanding of data sources and collection methods.
-4. Demonstrate an understanding of data analysis and results.
+3. Create a data collection plan and use appropriate methods to collect data.
+4. Accurately screen and analyze data and results for their research project.
 Prerequisites: Advanced standing or instructor approval and all general education requirements must be completed prior to enrolling.
 SP.

 HLTH 4030.
 Leadership & Group Dynamics.
 3 Hours.